 Over the past three years, this collaboration between Tamitik Status of Women, the Haisla Nation, and the University of Guelph, has focused on better understanding diverse northern and Indigenous women’s wellbeing in times of rapid economic change, and on ensuring that local planning and decision-making better accounts for their experiences.

 Storied Lives: Shifting Perspectives on Poverty

-This project is a proposed partnership (2018-2019) between the Centre for Families, Work and Well-being (within the Displacements, Emergence and Change Research Cluster) and the Guelph & Wellington Poverty Task Force for Poverty Elimination that seeks to develop and share a collection of composite stories of those living in poverty in our community.
+This SSHRC-funded project is a partnership between the Live Work Well Research Centre (within the Displacements, Emergence and Change Research Cluster) and the Guelph & Wellington Poverty Task Force for Poverty Elimination that developed a collection of composite stories of those living in poverty in our community.
 Why stories?
 Stories have the power to transform narratives and shift perspectives on critical issues.
 Stories have the ability to shine a light on the different dimensions of complex experiences, such as living in poverty.
 Stories shared by families and individuals with different work and income experiences, with different life histories, contexts, and at different life stages are important.
 Such stories have the power to increase awareness, shift attitudes, and further system and policy change that address the root causes of poverty.
 With recent changes to addressing poverty in Ontario, humanizing the diverse stories of those living in poverty is now even more important.
 This project is an urgent, meaningful and inclusive response to the substantive political and social changes currently underway in Ontario.
 Stay tuned for more information about an upcoming public reading of the stories in Fall 2021.

 Changing Public Services

 Changes to public services in Canada have reshaped and narrowed support programs that serve broad groups of people.
 These changes have considerable impacts on the lives of women, as public sector employees and also as significant users of public services.
 Choices about how and what public services to change need to be examined using a gendered and intersectional lens.